leztien/FuzzyMagic/README.md

 * Generation of real looking data spreadsheets (for testing and demonstration purposes.
 See details below)

 ## Mechanics of the algorithm
-The algorithm make use of three similarity functions:
+The algorithm makes use of three similarity functions:
 * Levenshtein ratio
 * token set ratio
 * n-grams ratio